cds-astro/cds-moc-rust/crates/cli/README.md

 ### Filter file using a MOC

 On a classical HDD (~130 MB/s), the disk is the limiting factor when filtering a file.
-Test perform on a 25 GB file containing 16_622_443 rows (KIDS DR2):
+Tests performed on a 25 GB file containing 16_622_443 rows (KIDS DR2):

 |              |       HDD        |       SSD       |
 |--------------|------------------|-----------------|